 Dr. Bill’s comment’s (The Prescription Perspective)

 The strong association between excess body fat and Type II Diabetes Mellitus has been very well documented.
 Hundreds of diabetics in the Prescription program have been able to reduce and/or discontinue their diabetes medication after significant weight loss.
 Excess body fat increases insulin resistance making the pancreas work progressively harder to control blood sugar.
-Eventually the insulin- producing pancreatic beta cells “burn out.”
+Eventually the insulin-producing pancreatic beta cells “burn out.”
 Type II diabetes is the result.
-Type II diabetes is also one component of the Metabolic Syndrome, a constellation of factors which increase overall cardiovascular risk.
-Metformin is a first line therapeutic drug since it improves insulin sensitivity.
+Type II diabetes is also one component of the Metabolic Syndrome, a constellation of factors that increase overall cardiovascular risk.
+Metformin is a first-line therapeutic drug since it improves insulin sensitivity.